GazzaJ/CI-MS4-RefereE-pay/TESTING.md

 |   006  | **Delete Club** | Ensure the Delete Club function is only called once the Delete Club button on the delete confirmation modal is clicked | Selecting the Delete Club button correctly deletes the selected club | **PASS** | **PASS** |
 |   007  | DB Update | Ensure the record has been removed are no other records are affected aside from those linked through Foreign Keys |  | **PASS** | **PASS** |
 > Deleting a Club obviously has a downstream effect on any matches and Teams associated with that club.
 Thus the clubs teams and matches featuring the deleted Club/Teams are also removed from the database.
 This is as intended.
-No Errors occured during testing.
+No Errors occurred during testing.

 ![Delete Club](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/functionality-testing/delete-club.png)